 3. What’s unique?
 Fit In With the Family

-When you stay at Montacute, you become part of the big Montacute family, as you are actually staying at the home of Antony and Rose.
+When you stay at Montacute, you become part of the big Montacute family, as you are actually staying at the home of Antony.

 Other than their bedrooms, the family share all amenities with their guests, so you are likely to be cooking alongside them in the kitchen each evening.